Unrud/remote-touchpad/README.md

 # Remote Touchpad

 Control mouse and keyboard from the webbrowser of a smartphone (or any other device with a touchscreen).
-To take control just open the displayed URL or scan the QR code.
+To take control open the displayed URL or scan the QR code.

 Supports Linux/X11 and Windows.